G-Core/product-documentation/documentation/cdn/logs/raw-logs-export-cdn-resource-logs-to-your-storage.md

   <tr>
     <td>$gcdn_tcpinfo_snd_cwnd</td>
     <td>45</td>
-    <td>Size of the TCP Congestion window, i.e. the maximum number of TCP segments that the connection can send before an acknowledgement is required.</td>
+    <td>Size of the TCP Congestion window, i.e., the maximum number of TCP segments that the connection can send before an acknowledgment is required.</td>
   </tr>
   <tr>
     <td>$tcpi_total_retrans</td>